mandaputtra/flip-a-match/README.md

 ### Pull Request

-To contribute code to this repository, please fork repository.
+To contribute code to this repository, please [fork this repository](https://github.com/mandaputtra/flip-a-match/fork).
 After that make a branch and pull request with your changes.
-Pull request title follow
+Pull request title follow standart rules that can be read here

 ## Roadmaps

-- [ ] Better Animations (smooth level)
+- [ ] Better Animations (smooth flip, flip all card on enter)
 - [ ] Adding levels or difficulties (adding more tiles, adding more selection)
 - [ ] Multiplayer using P2P (GunJS)
 - [ ] Explore TWA (Trusted Web App) and release it on mobile platform